Skip to main contentArrow Right

-If you’re a hacker, developer, or organizer looking for a website for your own hackathon, this tutorial is for you!
-The hackathon template features:
+Whether you're a hacker, developer, or organizer looking to spin up a modern site for your next hackathon, this tutorial is for you.

 Prerequisites